nicolas-sabbatini/sketches-and-plotters/README.md

 - Rose color: A red and green rose.
 - Shadow spiral: An spiral made of big circles tangent to a point.
 - Sierpinski triangle: The Sierpinski triangle made with random points.
-- Simple spiral: TODO desc.
+- Simple spiral.
-- Sirus 1: TODO desc.
+- Sirus 1.
-- Sirus 2: TODO desc.
+- Sirus 2.
+- Cube.
+- Fractal tree.
+- Gaussian ellipse.
+- L system
+- Lines and dots.
+- Rain.
+- Rectangle.
 - TODO